Riminder/desktop-riminder-app/readme.md

   * Change certificate datas to match yours in `package.json` see [electron-builder documentation](https://www.electron.build/configuration/win) for more infos
   * Execute `npm run dist`
 * On linux (.deb):
-    * Execute: `npm run dist`
+    * Execute: `
+    ```
+    bash
+    npm install
+    npm run dist
+    ```

-Your packages and your installers can be found in `dist` directory, then you can (hopefully) install the app !
+Your packages and your installers can be found in `dist` directory, then you can install the app using gdebi or snap!

 *This app has been created using [electron](https://github.com/electron/electron)*